mcontisc/mcontisc.github.io/_news/announcement_7.md

 related_posts: false
 ---

-<i class="fa-sharp fa-solid fa-briefcase"></i>We have released a new Python package for network modelling called
+<i class="fa-sharp fa-solid fa-file-code"></i> We have released a new Python package for network modelling called
 <a href="https://mpi-is.github.io/probinet/">ProbINet</a>.